JamesCKorte/mrbias/documentation/basic_analysis_diffusion.md

 ### Model fitting

 The software will fit a signal model, or in this case a model of diffusion, to the measured signal in each region of interest across all images in an imageset.
-For example an ADC value have been estimated in each ROI of the diffusion weighted imageset using linear regression on a linearised form of an exponential diffusion signal model.
+For example, ADC values have been estimated in each ROI of the diffusion weighted imageset using linear regression on a linearised form of an exponential diffusion signal model.
 A summary table of the estimated ADC values is provided in the PDF report (Figure 5) and is also output in a datafile (.csv) if further analysis is desired.
-The signal equation is detailed in the PDF report (Figure 5) with a description of the parameters, their initial values, and their bounds during the optimisation based curve fitting.
+The signal equation is detailed in the PDF report (Figure 5) with a description of the model parameters.
 <figure>
   <img src="./assets/model_fitting_dw_table.PNG" alt="TODO">
   <figcaption><b>Figure 5:</b>  <i>A summary table of the estimated parameters of a ADC model on a diffusion weighted image set.
 The ground truth NMR reference values for ADC, as provided by the phantom manufacturer are show in the column 'ADC_ref'.
 The signal equation is detailed below the summary table, including descriptions of the model parameters estimated in the linear regression.</i></figcaption>